varletjs/varlet/packages/varlet-ui/src/skeleton/docs/en-US.md

 # Skeleton

 ### Intro

-Display some placeholder elements with transition effects to optimize your loading process
+Display some space occupying elements with transition effect to optimize the loading process.

 ### Install